 To fix this, we crawled down into the dirt and used a hydraulic car jack to lift the floor structure off of the column, then remove the column.
 Then we released the car jack, which allowed the floor to settle back down to become level.
-The floor still retained some of its crown, so we left it unsupported for several weeks while we worked, to give it a chance to settle.
+The floor still retained some of its crown, so we left it unsupported for several weeks while we worked (storing our heavy pallet load of tiles and mortar there to add weight), to give it a chance to settle.
 At the end of December, it was fairly level so we reinstalled some new, shorter support columns to lock it into place and provide rigidity.

 A Bit of Luxury in the Bathroom and Kitchen: